 – W. Edwards Deming, Author of Out of the Crisis (1986)

-It takes a long-term commitment of consistently doing incremental changes in daily operations to maximize the benefits of kaizen.
+It takes a long-term commitment of consistently doing incremental changes in daily operations to maximize the benefits of kaizen and create a standard quality of work.
 Improved quality, productivity, and safety through kaizen management in the workplace results in increased employee morale, customer satisfaction, and company revenue.
 Taking advantage of smart technology can help organizations easily manage day-to-day continuous improvement efforts and consistently solve problems with cost-efficient solutions.

 Embracing kaizen as a way of improving work quality sets up the organization for operational excellence.
-Since small incremental improvements yield big results over time, begin (or continue) your kaizen journey today.
+Since small incremental improvements yield big results over time, begin (or continue) your kaizen journey today with these kaizen rules in mind.
 Let Toyota’s Founder encourage you: “Before you say you can’t do something, try it.”